Free community activities for wellbeing

 How can you help us:

-- If offered a weekly slot, try to come regularly to make the most of the space and treat everyone with respect and kindness.
+- If offered a weekly slot, try to come regularly to make the most of the space and treat everyone with respect and kindness.- Consider joining our amazing team of volunteers.
+Volunteers are the heart of our organization and we aim to offer good training and support.- Give us money :)Donations are very welcome- big or small!

 Get in touch

-Our answerphone number is 07923930352 (for info about a group or to book a space, please leave a message, or text us, and we will call back in the next week)Or, please use the form below or email [email protected] to contact us - we'd love to hear from you and answer any questions.For urgent mental health support organisation numbers, click here.Our privacy policy can be found here.
+Our answerphone number is 07923930352 (for info about a group or to book a space, please leave a message, or text us, and we will call back in the next week)You can use our application form if you'd like to join us,or email [email protected] or use the form below to ask questions.For urgent mental health support organisation numbers, click here.Our privacy policy can be found here.

 About Art Journalling